Growing Lilacs

 Planting and Transplanting – how and when to move bushes.

-Propagation – How to make new plants.
+Propagation – Learn how to make new plants.

 Pruning Lilacs – Most importantly, there’s a right way and a wrong way.